pthu/sahd/source/words/to_save,_help.md

 10:9).
 The contrast with the biblical psalms could not be greater, and perhaps reflects its infrequency in LBH and as a loan-word in Aramaic other than Samaritan Aramaic (Sawyer 1975: 80).
-But the seven occurrences preserved in the Heb. of Sirach (if 13:6 is included) give a rather different impression, especially when compared with the rarity of ישׁע hiph. in the biblical wisdom literature.
+But the seven occurrences preserved in the Heb. of Sirach give a rather different impression, especially when compared with the rarity of ישׁע hiph. in the biblical wisdom literature.